 As in previous meetings, the goal was an evening filled with lively scientific discussion and valuable networking between experienced professionals and students – students were highly encouraged to attend!

 a.
-22 M.S. and Ph.D. students presented research posters (see postcard/Powerpoint presentations for listings).
+Approximately 20 M.S. and Ph.D. students presented research posters.

 This is a great opportunity for feedback!
 Size is limited to ONE PANEL.
 Students should also prepare one slide with the corresponding poster information that will be displayed during the introduction of the poster presenters.
 Students must print and bring their posters to the event on Monday, May 20.
 Please arrive early (by 7:00pm to set-up your poster).

 c.
-The Massachusetts Institute of Technology paid for the printing of the photos and students got to keep their matted printed photos.
+Buddy Price paid for the printing of the photos and students got to keep their framed printed photos.

 d.
 Submission Instructions Included in Email Announcement: "Students, please email ONE digital photo depicting an aspect of your carbonate research or from a field trip you have attended.
 Please make sure your photo submission is of sufficient resolution to print and include a short caption with your submission.”